contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

-Notice that since `#[cgp_auto_getter]` generates a blanket implementation that uses `HasField`
-directly, there is no corresponding provider trait being derived here.
+Since `#[cgp_auto_getter]` generates a blanket implementation leveraging `HasField` directly, there is no corresponding provider trait being derived in this case.

-We can also use `#[cgp_auto_getter]` inside accessor traits that contain multiple getter methods.
-So we can for example combine the two accessor traits as follows:
+The `#[cgp_auto_getter]` attribute can also be applied to accessor traits that define multiple getter methods.
+For instance, we can combine two accessor traits into one, as shown below:

 ```rust
 # extern crate cgp;